-Customer service is big to me.
+Customer service is big for me.
 When a company provides a truly stellar customer experience, I will most likely repeat business with them even if there was an issue that needed improvement.
 For example, I ordered my wife flowers for her birthday.
 The company delivered flowers that died two days later.
 Though I was frustrated, their customer service team was so outstanding that I will order from them again.

-Providing good customer service is not only important to external customers, but internally to co-workers as well.
+Providing good customer service is not only important to external customers but internally to co-workers as well.
 I believe that a huge factor in being able to deliver outstanding external customer service (which leads to high levels of customer loyalty and retention) is without question, great internal customer service.

-A quote I recently read resonated with how I like to train my team as it relates customer service.
+A quote I recently read resonated with how I like to train my team as it relates to customer service.

 "There's a remarkably close and consistent link between how internal customers are treated and how external customers perceive the quality of your organization's services.
 A commitment to serve internal customers invariably shows itself to external customers.
 It's almost impossible to provide good external service if your organization is not providing good internal service." – Benjamin Schneider, University of Maryland

 So, who is an internal customer?
 A basic definition is anyone within your organization who is dependent on you to meet a goal or deadline.
 The foundation for outstanding internal customer service is excellent interdepartmental communication and cooperation.